Re-examining Bogoliubov's theory of an interacting Bose gas: Introduction

 In the second part of the paper, and in order to assess the quantitative accuracy of diagonalzing the $\hat{H}_{\bf k}$'s in the decoupled way described above, we generalize the variational approach of Sec. \ref{Sec:VariationalMethod} for the single-mode Hamiltonian $\hat{H}_{\bf k}$ to the {\em total} Hamiltonian $\hat{H}=\sum_{\bf k\neq 0}\hat{H}_{\bf k}$ in Sec. \ref{Sec:DiagFullH}, and we do that in such a way as to keep an accurate count of the number of bosons in the ${\bf k}=0$ state, and with the requirement that the total number of bosons in {\em all} momentum modes be conserved.
 This leads, quite surprizingly, to an excitation spectrum of bosons which presents a gap as $k\to 0$, by contrast to the usual Bogoliubov method in which the spectrum of excitations is gapless.
-In Section \ref{Sec:Discussion} we give a discussion of our results, and in Section \ref{Sec:Conclusion} we present our conclusions.
+In Section \ref{Sec:Discussion} we give a discussion of our results, in view of their apparent violation of Goldstone's theorem, and in Section \ref{Sec:Conclusion} we present our conclusions.